common name: Larra wasps, mole cricket hunters (suggested names)

 In answer to the question "What if Larra bicolor evolves to overcome the defenses of Neocurtilla hexadactyla?" we have two responses.
 First, nobody can be sure what direction future evolution will take in any wild organism.
 Second, a 100-year inadvertent experiment already has taken place.
 The native wasp Larra analis has not evolved to attack Scapteriscus mole crickets in the 100 years during which it has been exposed to them even though they must surely represent a substantial food source because they are abundant.
 So, what would be the evolutionary advantage for the introduced wasp to adapt to attack the native mole cricket, which is a relatively rare food resource?

 It has been observed for many decades that adult Larra wasps visit wildflowers to obtain nectar.
 The number of wildflower species reported as nectar sources for Larra is short.
-It may be that provision of patches of these wildflowers can enhance the numbers of Larra wasps that can persist in any area.
-This could improve biological control of Scapteriscus mole crickets.
 Spermacoce verticillata is one of these plants.
 Botanists believe it is not native to Florida, but it is widespread in many counties in southern Florida, and it seems to provide nectar throughout the year.
 In northern Florida it freezes to the ground at the first winter frost, but provides nectar (with a high sucrose content) from May until then.
 Patches of Spermacoce verticillata, planted in northern Florida, support local populations of Larra bicolor wasps, and are used in "conservation biocontrol".
 This works like "butterfly gardening" but with the intent to control pest mole crickets by supporting wasps.
 Buckwheat, Fagopyrum esculentum Moench, with its high fructose content, has not proved a suitable alternative and is non-native.
 Partridge pea, Chamaecrista fasciculata, a native plant, is a suitable alternative only in the summer, because its flowers senesce earlier in the fall; also, it has been claimed sometimes to be toxic to cattle.

 Figure 11.
 Spermacoce verticillata, a wildflower that provides a nectar source for adult Larra wasps.
 Photograph by Andrei Sourakov, Florida Museum of Natural History.